Start collecting all the documents you’ll need for the mortgage application process. This might include:

 These are the basics – some lenders might ask for more paperwork.

-Bear in mind lenders might have different criteria around income and outgoings.
+Bear in mind that lenders might have different criteria around income and outgoings.

 Ask your lender or independent mortgage adviser what else you might need.